svidisha-sahyadri-ece/RISC-V/README.md

 <details>
   <summary> Task 5 - Project Overview</summary>

-  ## RISC-V Based Temperature and Humidity Monitor
+  ## RISC-V PhotoDiode Based Flame Detector

-  A simple project using RISC-V board to measure and display temperature and humidity using a DHT11 sensor and an OLED display.
+  A simple project which uses the Flame sensor to detect the fire and triggers a buzzer and led as an alert system when flame is detected.

   ## Features

-  - Real-time temperature and Humidity display
+  - Flame Detection
-  - Low power consumption
+  - Buzzer alert
-  - can be expanded for IOT applications
+  - LED indicator

 ### Components Required

-- RISC-V Board (e.g., sipeed Longan Nano / HiFive1)
+- VSDQuadron Mini
-- DHT11 Temperature and Humidity Sensor (SSD1306, I2C)
+- Flame Sensor
-- 0.96 OLED Display
+- Buzzer
-- Jumper Wires
+- Led
-- 5V Power Supply (USB or Battery)
+- Breadboard

 ### Circuit